mk-fg/python-onedrive/doc/api.md

         Please do not touch these unless you've read requests module documentation on what they actually do.

+    * request\_base\_headers = {}

+        Headers to pass on with each request made.

+        Can be useful if you want to e.g. disable gzip/deflate compression or other http features that are used by default.

     * request(url, method='get', data=None, files=None, raw=False, raw\_all=False, headers={}, raise\_for={}, session=None)